-The following list includes some examples of unallowable costs, both for IMLS funds and for cost share (if applicable), under this announcement:
+The following list includes some examples of unallowable costs, both for IMLS funds and for cost share under this announcement:

-- general fundraising costs, such as development office staff or other staff time devoted to general fundraising - contributions to endowments - general operating support - acquisition of collections (see 2 C.F.R. § 3187.15(b)) - general advertising or public relations costs designed solely for promotional activities other than those related to the specific project - construction or renovation of facilities (generally, any activity involving the construction trades is not an allowable cost) - social activities, ceremonies, receptions, or entertainment - research projects (see 2 C.F.R. § 200.1)
+- general fundraising costs, such as development office staff or other staff time devoted to general fundraising (see 2 C.F.R. § 200.442) - contributions to endowments - general operating support - acquisition of collections (see 2 C.F.R. § 3187.15(b)) - general advertising or public relations costs designed solely for promotional activities other than those related to the specific project (see 2 C.F.R. § 200.421) - construction or renovation of facilities (generally, any activity involving the construction trades is not an allowable cost) (see 20 U.S.C. § 9109) - social activities, receptions, or entertainment (see 2 C.F.R § 200.438) - research projects (see 2 C.F.R. § 200.1)